cloudposse/atmos/website/docs/cli/commands/describe/describe-affected.md

 - `stack` - the affected Atmos stack

 - `spacelift_stack` - the affected Spacelift stack.
 It will be included only if the Spacelift workspace is enabled for the Atmos component in the
-  Atmos stack in the `settings.spacelift.workspace_enabled` config
+  Atmos stack in the `settings.spacelift.workspace_enabled` section (either directly in the component's `settings.spacelift.workspace_enabled` section or via inheritance) and if the component is not abstract (`metadata.type` is not set to `abstract`)

 - `atlantis_project` - the affected Atlantis project name.
 It will be included only if the Atlantis integration is configured in the `settings.atlantis` section in the stack config.
 Refer to [Atlantis Integration](/integrations/atlantis.md) for more details